-After completing of primary school, he was enrolled at Mokgoma High School in Meadowlands and attended for two years; grade eight and nine.
+After completing primary school, he was enrolled at Mokgoma High School in Meadowlands and attended for two years; grade eight and nine.

-After completing grade 12 his parents insisted that he study Medicine.
+After completing grade 12, his parents insisted that he study Medicine.
 He enrolled for a Bachelor of Science in Medicine at the University of Witwatersrand, which would have taken seven years to complete.
 Grootboom had no interest in Medicine and dropped out after three months of being a registered student at the university.

-Grootboom then pursued studying the arts but that also did not work out as he had planned.
-It is while at the University of Witwatersrand that he met Percy Langa, playwright and television director and producer.
+Grootboom then pursued studying the arts but that too did not work out as he had planned.
+It is while at the University of Witwatersrand, that he met Percy Langa, playwright and television director and producer.
 Langa took on the challenge of grooming Grootboom, teaching him to write film scripts.
 While under Langa’s wing, Grootboom was introduced to John Rogers, who trained him to write for television.
 Grootboom resided in Fourways, North of Johannesburg in Langa’s apartment.

 His hunger and passion for writing increased significantly.
 He entered a script writing competition hosted by Mnet television.
 It is during this time that he met Barney Simon, a director at Mnet.
 Simon did not like Grootboom’s script but saw potential in his writing ability.
 He advised Grootboom to watch certain films to gain insight into writing plays.
 Unfortunately for Grootboom, Simon passed on before Grootboom was to re-enter the competition.

 Grootboom had written a play about polygamy titled “What a wonderful world”.
 Grootboom’s writing career was beginning to pick-up.
 He met the likes of Aubrey Sekhabi, playwright and television producer.
 Sekhabi was impressed with his work and invited Grootboom to write a play named Enigma.
-In 2002 Grootboom took up the position of Development Officer at the South African State Theatre, where he was required to work with plays from community groups and actors that needed development.
+In 2002, Grootboom took up the position of Development Officer at the South African State Theatre, where he was required to work with plays from community groups and actors that needed development.
 He began his career as a writer for stage and television.
 His stage credits include Enigma ; not with my gun [co-written with Aubrey Sekhabi]; Cards, an explicit and nude stage play and several other plays, one of which he co-wrote with Presley Chweneyegae, lead actor in the Oscar winning film “Tsotsi”.

 Grootboom’s inspiration came from watching films that were out of the ordinary, explicit and endogenous.
 He was attracted to the extraordinary things that the human body could do.
 For example “Foreplay” one of his well known theatrical plays, dealt with hypocrisy.
-It is exploring such themes that makes made Grootboom the most controversial playwright in South Africa, a society still largely “conservative”.
+It is exploring such themes that makes Grootboom the most controversial playwright in South Africa, a society still largely “conservative”.